-Our main wholesale provider is US-based brand Bella and Canvas.
-Based out of Los Angeles, Bella and Canvas uses more sustainable manufacturing processes with Blue Sign certified dyes and efficient dye houses that align with the state of California’s EPA regulations around waste water treatment and usage.
-Their cutting facilities run on partial solar power with comprehensive recycling programs for paper waste and fabric scraps.
-Read more about them here.
+We have two primary wholesalers at this time.
+The first is US-based brand Bella and Canvas.
+Operating out of Los Angeles, Bella and Canvas is striving to increase sustainable practices in various ways.
+They use only Blue Sign certified dyes and efficient dye houses that align with the state of California’s EPA regulations around waste water treatment and usage.
+Their cutting facilities also run on partial solar power with comprehensive recycling programs for paper waste and fabric scraps.
+You can read more about them here.